ricardoues/data_modeling_with_postgresql/README.md

 # How to run the code
 You must have postgreSQL 9.5 or greater installed in your computer, moreover you must have Python 3.6 or greater installed in your computer.
-In the file requirements.txt there is a list of the packages that you must install in your computer in order to run codes properly.
+In the file requirements.txt there is a list of the packages that you must install in your computer in order to run the codes properly.

 Below are steps you can follow to run the codes: